Address: 64 S. Washington Street, Boyertown, Pennsylvania 19512

 The Historical Society provides regular educational and social opportunities to members and to the public.

 General Carl Spaatz National USAAF

 After a storied career in the US Army as World War II raged in Europe, Boyertown native son, General Carl Spaatz was appointed the first Commander of the US Army Air Force.
 The designers of the General Carl Spaatz Museum in Boyertown aimed at creating an experience where visitors have a sense of “being there” instead of just viewing static artifacts.
 Live cast members in period uniforms demonstrate equipment used in an Air Force bomber, while guests walk through exhibits and recreations with “sensory impact, attend a pre-flight briefing, sit in a cockpit and serve as waist gunners and bombardiers."

 Address: 317 W Philadelphia Ave, Boyertown, Pennsylvania 19512

 Phone: (610) 367-2309

 The broad, immaculately groomed lawns of Fairview Cemetery are a great place to stroll among the trees and stones, high above town, where the highest point in the cemetery delivers an absolutely spectacular view of our delightful historic town!
 Now a place of peace, Fairview Cemetery, like everywhere else in Boyertown, was dramatically impacted by the Rhodes Opera House fire of 1908.
 The tragedy forever changed Boyertown.
-Despite heroic efforts of firefighters, 165 people perished in 15 minutes.
+Despite heroic efforts of firefighters, 171 people perished.
 There is a monument to the 'unidentified' (forensics were difficult in that time) victims where the Historical Society holds a memorial service each January .

 The State Theater